cAttte/captionbot.js/README.md

     // => ERROR: Image URL not specified.
 ```

-**[3]** If the Captionbot API replies with "I really can't describe the picture 😳" or "I'm not sure what you're asking" an error `Invalid image URL.` will be thrown
+**[3]** If the Captionbot API replies with "I really can't describe the picture 😳" or "I'm not sure what you're asking" `Invalid image URL.` will be passed as `error` (in the case of a callback function):

 ```javascript
 const caption = require("captionbot.js").caption